chezeng/Media/WhatIAM/articles/brain_in_a_vat.md

 It’s a bit like being stranded on a deserted island.
 We didn’t choose to be here, and we can’t leave.
 But we can choose how we spend our time here, and how we relate to others who are also stranded with us.

-> I find it funny, really.
-Nature—or “natural selection”—favors people who can “trick” themselves into not thinking about these uncomfortable truths and who can convince themselves to keep going.
+> Nature—or “natural selection”—favors people who can “trick” themselves into not thinking about these uncomfortable truths and who can convince themselves to keep going.
 Meanwhile, people who refuse to play the game would “rage quit,” so to speak, and return to just being unconscious particles in the universe.
 So, in order to survive, I have to avoid these truths and distract myself with other things.
 Is that the final answer?

 You’ve raised a powerful point, and there’s a kind of dark humor in it.
 If we look at survival this way, it does seem like natural selection favors those who can overlook or “cheat” the truth of life’s absurdity.
 It’s almost as if self-deception is an evolutionary advantage.
 Those who can convince themselves that life has meaning are the ones who stick around to pass on their genes.
 It’s a bitter irony, no doubt.